-Deyvis makes his home with his mother.
-Running errands is his household duty.
+In his home, Deyvis helps by running errands.
+He lives with his mother.
 His mother is sometimes employed.

-Please remember Deyvis in your prayers.
-Your love and support will help him to receive the assistance he needs to grow and develop.
+Your love and support will help Deyvis to receive the assistance he needs to develop his potential.
+Please pray for him.

 Deyvis lives in the mountainous community of Llama District-Chota Province-Dpto.
 Cajamarca, home to approximately 8,100 residents.
 Typical houses are constructed of dirt floors, mud walls and corrugated tile roofs.